Assessing Learning at Jefferson College

 The Jefferson College Assessment Plan describes the assessment philosophy and goals of Jefferson College.
 Assessment at the course, program, and institutional levels is described.

 Programs are reviewed every 5 years, as indicated in the Institutional Assessment Plan.
 The Institutional Assessment Process template and the Official Course Syllabus format guide reviews at the program level.
-Completed reviews are accessible via the College Reports tab in STARS.
+Completed reviews are accessible via the College Reports tab in MyJeffco.

 Collaboration with Missouri Institutions